flightaware/casstcl/README.md

  Sets the protocol version.
 This will theoretically automatically downgrade to protocol version 1 if necessary.
 The default value is 2.

+* *$cassdb* **heartbeat_interval** *heartbeatInterval*

+ To prevent intermediate network devices from disconnecting pooled connections due to inactivity, the driver periodically sends a lightweight heartbeat request, by default every 30 seconds.
+This can be changed with this method; use zero to disable connection heartbeats.

+* *$cassdb* **whitelist_filtering** *?hostList?*

+ Limit cassandra host connection attempts to the set of hosts provided in *hostList*.
+It's not a good idea to use this to limit connections to hosts in a local data center; please see the cpp-driver documentation for details.

 * *$cassdb* **num_threads_io** *$numThreads*

  Set the number of IO threads.
 This is the number of threads that will handle query requests.
 The default is 1.